 The free AZRI Rig is a simple animation rig for Maya 2018 and above, representative of video game projects aimed at retaining a high frame rate when working even on lower-end machines, with a goal of facilitating video game animation education and non-commercial gameplay prototyping.
 Go the Tutorials page if you’re new to Maya to get up and running animating AZRI quickly and easily, as well as see the unique features of this rig here.

 Download the .zip file and unzip the contents, retaining the hierarchy such that the folder structure has the textures folder at the same level as the main Maya file AZRI.ma so the textures load correctly.
+It is recommended to then reference the rig into a clean Maya scene so you can replace the rig as updates become available.

 Please feel free to use her in your animations, demo reels and non-commercial game prototypes.
 It’s not essential, but it would be appreciated if you would mention the website www.gameanim.com in any credits and/or tag #azririg or @gameanim (on twitter and instagram) to gain visibility and follow her progress.